R&D Strategy and Organization

 Innovation born from diversity

-Daiichi Sankyo Group research is carried out globally via a closely integrated network incorporating Japan, the United States, Germany and India.
+Daiichi Sankyo Group research is carried out globally via a closely integrated network incorporating Japan, the United States, Germany.
 In Japan, alongside the nucleus of Daiichi Sankyo, there is Daiichi Sankyo RD Novare, which is responsible for technology platforms for drug development, and Asubio Pharma, which specializes in drug development research.
 Overseas, there is Plexxikon, which utilizes small molecule scaffold-based drug discovery, Daiichi Sankyo Life Science Research Centre in India (RCI), which focuses on creating drugs for inflammatory and infectious diseases, and the Tissue and Cell Research Center Munich (TCRM), which utilizes tissue research technology.
 Each advances new drug research by utilizing their respective strengths.
 Also, the Venture Science Research Laboratories based in Shinagawa, Tokyo, carries out innovative drug development research to find treatment for diseases with high unmet medical needs.

 Our Group is unified across borders from Japan, the United States, and Europe, as well as bases across Asia, including India, South Korea and China, to advance global development by delivering drugs to more people around the world.